MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOContainerType.md

 ### -Region

-This parameter describes the region to which the billing profile of the container type is associated with
+This parameter describes the region to which the billing profile of the container type is associated with.

 ```yaml
 Type: String